 For the FY 2014 analysis, we were able to better estimate GDP base multipliers for each insular area and used newly available I/O data for U.S. territories.
-This higher level of analysis was possible because of new estimates of GDP released by the BEA in September 2014.
-Up-to-date employment, employee compensation, and GDP data were available for the FAS through new reports released in August 2014 by PITI-VITI.
+This higher level of analysis was possible because of new estimates of GDP released by the BEA in September 2014; this data was not updated in time for the FY 2015 report.
+Up-to-date employment, employee compensation, and GDP data were available for the FAS through new reports released in August 2015 by PITI-VITI.
 These reports helped better estimate aspects of the base economy.

-When possible, we incorporated newer economic data into the FY 2014 EBA model in order to update the output-to-employee and employee compensation-to-employee ratios, as well as the base multipliers.
+When possible, we incorporated newer economic data into the FY 2015 EBA model in order to update the output-to-employee and employee compensation-to-employee ratios, as well as the base multipliers.
 These data are essential to determining the direct and indirect impacts of OIA payments, and we believed these inclusions would better describe the significance of funding given the changing economies of the insular areas.
 Incorporating these new data sets did, however, cause some of the data to come from differing years.
-For example, to achieve updated employee compensation-to-employee ratios for the U.S. territories, we used newly released data from the 2012 County Business Patterns (released by the U.S. Census in May 2014).
+For example, to achieve updated employee compensation-to-employee ratios for the U.S. territories, we used newly released data from the 2013 County Business Patterns (released by the U.S. Census in May 2015).
 However, these data sets lacked information about sales in each sector, and output-to-employee ratios could not be determined.
 RTI had to rely on the 2012 Economic Census for these ratios.
 During periods of decline and recovery, output-to-employee tends to increase (BEA, 2013); Bureau of Labor Statistics [BLS], 1986).
 The data from the Census also often exclude information about agricultural and public-sector employment, which leads to even more agglomeration of sources and assumptions to complete the employment statistics.